Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 If you’ve never made the previous Instagram marketing mistake, then you might be doing this one (even without realizing it) or you’ve likely seen a company making it.

-Posting the same type of content on your profile is a certain way to lose followers or decrease your performance on Instagram.
+Posting the same type of content on your profile is one of the most rampant Instagram marketing mistakes.
+It’s a sure way of losing Instagram followers.

 Whether it’s the same type of textual or visual content, your current and potential clients will probably get bored with it at some point.
 So, you need to stop making this marketing mistake.
 Instagram is a very competitive social platform and your competitors are aware of that.

-That’s why they’re constantly bombarding your target audience with diverse and creative content in order to capture their interest.
-And you should be doing just the same, else you risk losing out to them due to this Instagram marketing mistake.
+That’s why they’re constantly bombarding your target audience with diverse and creative content to capture their interest.
+And you should be doing just the same, or else you risk losing out to them due to these kinds of Instagram marketing mistakes.

-To fix this Instagram marketing mistake, put time and effort into developing a well-planned content calendar for Instagram.
+To fix these Instagram marketing mistakes, put time and effort into developing a well-planned content calendar for Instagram.

 Image via Instagram

-The content calendar should map out the days and time for each post to be published.
+The content calendar should map out the days and times for each post to be published.

 Additionally, all content doesn’t necessarily have to be about your products or services.
 You could share relatable memes, quotes, or inspirational thoughts as well.
 The overall goal is to entertain your audience while marketing your brand on Instagram.

-One major marketing mistake many businesses make on Instagram is to post content irregularly.
+One of the major Instagram marketing mistakes many businesses make is posting content irregularly.
 In most cases, they share content whenever they have the time to do it or if they feel there’s something worth sharing.

 This means the content often goes unseen by their followers which is purely a waste of time for everyone involved in the content creation process from copywriters to graphic designers.